SalehO/GolumGlobe/docs/final.md

 ### Qualitative:
 The difficulty levels of the maps that the agent explored were based on the number of golems and pits that were on the map.
-We found that the more pits there were that were clustered together the harder it was for the agent to get past that cluster as they would first avoid the tiles with stenches or breezes then would run out of available steps before locating a way around the cluster.
+We found that the more pits there were that were clustered together the harder it was for the agent to get past that cluster.

 To verify that the project was successful we created a controlled map that did not change for the agent to train on.
 Once the agent successfully completed their missions at a high average of at least 90% of the time they moved on to a new map for testing and learning.
 Our qualitative evaluations showed that our project is successful because after quite a bit of training the agent is able to adapt quicker to new maps by associating the different percepts to certain rewards.